Program Details

 Residency Requirement

-Beginning Fall 2026, all students admitted to the Clinical Mental Health Counseling (CMHC) program will be required to attend two in-person residencies as part of the program’s CACREP-aligned training.
-Residency experiences are designed to strengthen counselor identity, professional skills, and community engagement through interactive learning, supervision, and collaboration with faculty and peers.
-Residency dates and locations will be announced in advance of each academic year to allow students plenty of time for planning.
+Beginning Fall 2026, all students admitted to the Clinical Mental Health Counseling (CMHC) program will be required to complete two residency experiences as part of the program’s CACREP-aligned training model.
+These residencies are intentionally designed to strengthen counselor professional identity, enhance clinical skill development, and foster meaningful engagement with faculty and peers through interactive learning, supervision, and collaborative practice.

 | Course Requirements (60 credits) |